Abhaya Mudra - Meaning, Benefits, and Significance

-Most of us have used a mudra in one form or another without knowing the true meaning of the gesture.
-For example, we hold Chin mudra while meditating or Vishnu mudra while performing alternate nostril breathing (Nadi Shuddi).
+Most of us, who practice yoga and meditation, have used a hand gesture without knowing its true meaning or origin.
+For example, we use Chin mudra while meditating or Vishnu mudra while performing alternate nostril breathing in yoga.

-A mudra is called a ‘seal’ or ‘gesture’ in English.
+A yoga mudra is called a ‘seal’ or ‘gesture’ in English.
 However, this is only at a physical level.
-The true essence of a mudra is the attitude one must adopt while forming the seal/gesture.
-This is an important aspect of enabling it to impact us at an emotional and psychological level.
+The true essence of the gesture is in the attitude one must adopt while forming the gesture.
+This is a key element to experiencing it on an emotional and psychological level.

 Abhaya Mudra: The Buddha Gesture